richardanaya/wasm-module/README.md

 <webidl-loader src="helloworld.wasm"></webidl-loader>
 ```

-Here's how the web assembly example could written using [Poetry](https://github.com/FantasyInternet/poetry)
+Here's a web assembly example to log to console using a Web IDL generated function `console_log`.
+This is written using [Poetry](https://github.com/FantasyInternet/poetry)

 `helloworld.poem`:
 ```python